Ghaderpour/LSWAVE-SignalProcessing/README.md

-The files with names JUST_MATLABPackage_EGhaderpour and JUST_PythonPackage_EGhaderpour contain respectively the MATLAB code and Python Code for JUST.
+The files with names JUST_MATLABPackage_EGhaderpour and JUST_PythonPackage_EGhaderpour contain respectively the MATLAB code and Python code for JUST.

 Published in GPS Solutions (Toolbox)  https://geodesy.noaa.gov/gps-toolbox/JUST.htm